neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/keeping_state.md

 }
 ```

-You can read and write the value of the [ValueNotifier](https://api.flutter.dev/flutter/foundation/ValueNotifier-class.html) only inside the returned [WidgetBuilder](https://api.flutter.dev/flutter/widgets/WidgetBuilder.html).
+You can read and write the value of the [ValueNotifier](https://api.flutter.dev/flutter/foundation/ValueNotifier-class.html) inside the returned [WidgetBuilder](https://api.flutter.dev/flutter/widgets/WidgetBuilder.html).
 When the `value` of an *immutable state* changes, the use case will rebuild.

 ### Keeping Mutable State